maciekpastuszak/karolina-photo/README.md

-#### Hello wanderer!

-Thank you for visiting my repository.
+# Karolina Pastuszak Photography

+## Introduction
 This is my first ever webpage, that I made from scratch.

-It is a portfolio website for a greenhorn photographer starting her business activity.
+It is a portfolio website for a photographer starting her business activity.

 The site development covered both **front-end** and **back-end**.

-***

-For building this 'masterpiece' from a front-side I used a number of technologies:
+Among others, this site introduces:

 + HTML5
 + CSS3 with Flexbox